leod/scdata/README.md

 The metadata is just a dictionary mapping from the track ID to the raw track metadata as it was returned by the SoundCloud API.
-We only add the key `scdata_split` field to each metadata, which has as its value either "train", "dev", or "test".
+We only add the key `scdata_split` field to each metadata, which has as its value either "training", "validation", or "test".

 ```
 tools/finalize.py \